GIPA - the right to information

-If you need further information or have trouble accessing what you are looking for, you can contact our Right to Information Officer:
+If you need further information or have trouble accessing what you are looking for, you can contact the Local Land Services Performance Risk and Assurance Unit:

 The Government Information (Public Access) Act 2009 (NSW) replaced the Freedom of Information Act 1989 (NSW) on 1 July, 2010.
 It is otherwise known as GIPA.

 - make government information more accessible to the public by making certain information freely available.

 - encourage government agencies to release as much other information as possible.